InformaticsMatters/dls-fragalysis-stack-openshift/frag-processor/ansible/README.md

     $ git clone https://github.com/InformaticsMatters/dls-fragalysis-stack-openshift.git
     $ cd dls-fragalysis-stack-openshift/frag-processor/ansible

+## Adding new (raw) data
+Everything starts with the vendor's files.
+We call these 'raw' files from the fragment-processing perspective.
+These need to be collected and placed on a suitable path on **s3** under `raw`.

+For example, if you have new MolPort (SMILES) data and have downloaded it you can _sync_ it to **s3**.
+In the following example the current directory contains MolPort SMILES data for 2019-05.
+We sync this to **s3** with the following command: -

+    $  aws s3 sync . s3://im-fragnet/raw/vendor/molport/2019-05

+>   Use of the AWS command-line will require suitable credentials,
+    recorded in environment variables.

 ## Standardising
 Create a `parameters` file from the template (`parameters.template`), set suitable values from its examples and any other variables you want to